HamburgChimps/advanzia-assistant/README.md

 ### Build and test the extension locally

-1. Ensure you have rust & cargo installed.
+1. Ensure you have rust and cargo installed.
 2. Ensure you have node and npm installed.
 3. Checkout this repository
 4. `cd extension/ && npm i`